 Our Attorney Helps Families Pursue Wrongful Death Claims

-When a sudden death occurs in the family, survivors experience the entire range of emotions.
+When a sudden death occurs in the family, survivors experience an entire range of emotions.
 If the life was lost due to the negligence or intentional acts of others, the grief is compounded by knowing the loss of life didn’t have to happen.

 The John Price Law Firm, LLC, represents clients in coastal South Carolina who have made the tough decision to file a wrongful death lawsuit.
-Our wrongful death attorneys understand that you don’t want to cheapen the person’s life by putting a dollar value on a claim.
+Our wrongful death personal injury attorneys understand that you don’t want to cheapen the person’s life by putting a dollar value on a claim.
 But the truth is, there is a tangible loss in terms of replacing the person’s income and replacing the companionship and family contributions that person provided.

 Contact Our Attorneys When Ready